CrankOne/Goo/README.md

     $ make
     $ make DESTDIR=/opt/goo install

 One can choose any path for DESTDIR where goo library would be installed.
+Just be sure you can point out this directory for subsequent build operations.

 ## Master branch description